Most people believe that bed bugs can only infest a dirty, unkempt household…

 - You sleep with a lot of skin exposed.

-- You don’t move around a lot while you sleep.
+- You do not move around a lot while you sleep.

 What Smell Attracts Bed Bugs?